Azure/azure-sdk-for-js/documentation/writing_tests.md

 ```

 This code is clearly not specifically related to any of our projects.
 Moving it out into a common project will help it be more easily discovered.

+If any of your tests need to use any retry mechanism, make sure to follow the recommendations on the sections: [Handling timeouts](#handling-timeouts) and [Using delays](#using-delays).

 If you encounter a potential universal tool, ask your team to verify that nothing similar has been written already for any other test in our SDK.
 If something similar has been written, work towards making a new `test-utils` project that brings together your ideas with the existing ones.